STAT545-UBC-hw-2018-19/hw01-curtis77/README.md

 **About me**

-My name is Curtis Fox.
 I am an undergraduate student in computer science and statistics.
 The following are my main academic interests:

 * Machine Learning
 * Optimization